kushaldas/pym/docs/thebeginning.rst

     >>> a = 12 + 34
     >>> print c #this is a comment too :)

-Comments are mainly for the people will *develop* or *maintain* the codebase, so it means if you have some complex code somewhere you should write enough comments inside so that anyone else can understand the code by reading the comments.
-You should alwats give a space after # and then start writing the comment.
+Comments are mainly for the people who would *develop* or *maintain* the codebase, so it means if you have some complex code somewhere you should write enough comments inside so that anyone else can understand the code by reading the comments.
+You should always give a space after # and then start writing the comment.
 You can also use some standard comments like

 ::